 Campus: Washington California Both Locations Area of Study Show all Acupuncture and East Asian Medicine Ayurvedic Sciences Exercise Science & Wellness Health Psychology Herbal Sciences Holistic Landscape Design Integrated Human Biology Midwifery & Birth Professions Naturopathic Medicine Nutrition Public Health Level of Study Show all Bachelor's Completion Undergraduate Entry Option Master's Doctoral Post-Baccalaureate Certificate Non-Degree Programs Apply Bachelor of Science Nutrition & Culinary Arts - California Students enrolled in this bachelor's completion program – one of the first of its kind in the U.S. – receive an education grounded in whole food nutrition and food science while also developing culinary skills and the ability to use food therapeutically.
 Length of Program: 2 years, full time.Campus: San Diego, California Learn More Doctor of Naturopathic Medicine - California The Bastyr University California naturopathic doctor (ND) degree program follows the same four-year curriculum as the Kenmore-based program.
 It integrates scientific and holistic viewpoints in a rigorous, science-based natural medicine curriculum.
 Length of Program: 4 years, full time Campus: San Diego and Kenmore, Washington.
 Learn More Master of Arts Counseling Psychology An accredited, stand-alone two-year graduate program leading to eligibility to become a licensed mental health counselor (LMHC).
 Length of Program: 2 years; weekend format accommodates traditional students and working professionals who desire non-traditional course scheduling.Campus: San Diego, California Learn More Master of Science in Nutrition for Wellness This Bastyr University California program prepares leaders in whole-food nutrition education.
 They have the skills to translate nutrition science into meaningful, accessible information in diverse fields.
-Length of program: 2 years, full time.Campus: San Diego, California Learn More It's not too late for Fall 2018APPLY NOWHave questions about a program?Request information » Audit Classes Did you know you can take many of the University's regular academic courses before you are admitted, assuming extra seats are available and you have the required prerequisites?
+Length of program: 2 years, full time.Campus: San Diego, California Learn More Apply now for Summer or Fall, 2019 APPLY NOWHave questions about a program?Request information » Audit Classes Did you know you can take many of the University's regular academic courses before you are admitted, assuming extra seats are available and you have the required prerequisites?
 You can either audit classes or take them for credit.
 These 11-week classes, usually held on weekdays, are available in the nutrition, culinary arts, exercise science, health psychology and herbal sciences programs.
 See a list of courses you can audit.